Text Matters : A Journal of Literature, Theory and Culture

 3. Shorten the publisher’s name, omitting articles (a/an/the), business abbreviations (Inc., Ltd.) and descriptive words (Books, Press, Publishing, Publishers, House).
 Cite the surname of the publisher only (eg. “Norton” for “W.W.
 Norton”).
 If more than one name is included, give only the first surname (eg. “Faber” for “Faber and Faber”).

 4. Use “U” and “P” when citing university presses, eg. Oxford UP, U of Michigan P.

 Text Matters publikuje oryginalne, wcześniej niepublikowane artykuły, recenzje i wywiady autorów z różnych stron świata.
 Szczegółowe informacje dla autorów, aktualny call for papers oraz wytyczne dotyczące edycji tekstu znajdują się na stronie czasopisma: http://text-matters.net/.

 Artykuły są recenzowane przez dwóch recenzentów zewnętrznych, którzy nie znają tożsamości autorów (double blind reviews).
 Ostateczną decyzję o publikacji artykułu podejmuje redaktor naczelna przy wsparciu recenzentów tomu oraz członków redakcji odpowiedzialnych za poszczególne działy czasopisma.

 Redakcja Text Matters dokłada starań, aby na wszystkich etapach tworzenia czasopisma przestrzegać zasad etycznych.
 Szczegółowe informacje dotyczące tej kwestii zawarte są na stronie http://www.degruyter.com/view/j/texmat w zakładce Publication Ethics Statement.

-The journal is distributed electronically by de Gruyter and covered by the following services:
+- Text Matters is covered by the following services: